 Many people around the globe are working from home and contributing to their company remotely.
 But how secure is remote work?
 What cybersecurity challenges does it face?
 And what can be done to mitigate the risks remote work poses?

-During the global COVID-19 pandemic, as lockdowns are in place all around the world, working from home has become more prevalent than ever.
+During the global COVID-19 pandemic, working from home has become normal.
 Many businesses had to face a variety of issues while transitioning to remote working.
 One of the main challenges has been, quite obviously, keeping their operations secure and efficient.

 Alarming rates of cybercrime

 It’s true that the story for the past few years has been the story of the global COVID-19 pandemic.
 But there is more to this story.
 Over these couple of years we’ve arguably changed our relationship with digital technology quite a bit.
 A vast number of companies moved their operations online, which made coping with the pandemic easier but at the same time opened a floodgate of cyber criminal activity.
 In the eyes of cyber crooks, the attack vector widened to an unprecedented size.

 A recent Check Point Research study revealed that in 2021, there was a whopping 50% increase in overall attacks per week on corporate networks compared to 2020.